defold/tutorial-movement/README.md

     elseif...
 ```

-Remove the print statement and replace it so the beginning of the function instead looks like this:
+Remove the line with the statement `print("UP!")` and edit the code so the beginning of the function instead looks like this:

 ```lua
 function on_input(self, action_id, action)